therealcybersecpro/get-started-with-ai-chat/README.md

 **After deployment, try these [sample questions](./docs/sample_questions.md) to test your web application.**

+## Local Development

+For developers who want to run the application locally or customize the chat application:

+• **[Local Development Guide](./docs/deployment.md#local-development)** - Set up a local development environment, customize the frontend and backend, modify AI model configurations, and test your changes locally.

+This guide covers:

+• Environment setup and prerequisites
+• Running the development server locally
+• Frontend customization and backend communication
+• AI model and RAG configuration
+• Embedding file upload
+• Testing and debugging your application

 ## Other Features
-Once you have the agents and the web app working, you are encouraged to try one of the following:
+Once you have the web app working, you are encouraged to try one of the following:

 - **[Tracing and Monitoring](./docs/other_features.md#tracing-and-monitoring)** - View console logs in Azure portal and App Insights tracing in Azure AI Foundry for debugging and performance monitoring.